FetraRanaivoson/Unity-Tool-School-Projects/README.md

 4. You can't grab more than four medicines
 5. Pickup and carry is using an observer design pattern: the player is aware of the existence of the medicine item (pickup), the medicine is aware of the player (throw)

+## Exo 8
+1. Added a method to calculate permutation

+## Exo9
+1. Modeled a basic stylized car in blender
+2. Simulated the front and rear lights
+3. Added an hdr image to simulate reflections on the car paint

+## Exo10
+1. Modeled a cube character in blender
+2. Added multiple light sources to the scene
+3. Added some foliages

+## Exo11
+1. Modeled a kitchen in blender
+2. Added texture to the table, chairs, carrelage
+3. Added multiple light sources
+3. Added hdr image to simulate reflections

+## Exo12
+1. Modeled a robot character following blueprint
+2. Skinned and rigged the character

+## Exo13
+1. Created a run animation for the robot character following animation blueprint
+2. Cycled the animation
+3. Added multiple light sources
+4. Exported the animation to unity

+## Exo14
+1. Created a FPS game
+2. The player will be inside an alley where there's some mysterious target
+3. The player shoot bullets using the pool factory pattern
+4. 5 bullets will be placed on the inactive list at the beginning of the game.
+When the player shots one, it will be placed on the active list.
+6. Gun sound will be played on shot
+5. After all bullets are active ie player used all his available bullets, the gun will turn red and empty gun sound will be played instead.
+6. A bullet becomes active if it hits a target or the ground or is invisible from the camera
+7. If the number of active bullet >= 1, the gun will turn to its normal color and the player can shoot again
+8. The number of availaible bullets is displayed on the top left hand side of the screen.
+It used an observer listener pattern.

+You’ll start by editing this README file to learn how to edit a file in Bitbucket.

 Next, you’ll add a new file to this repository.